 Where to Stay: Parikia and Naoussa are the two main destinations here.
 The former is the capital and the ferry port, featuring a large and charming old town.
 Naoussa is smaller and also quaint (though it can get full of tourists in high season), with a charming old fishing harbor and lots of seafood restaurants.
 Both are near excellent beaches, but Paros' size means there are many beaches to explore all over the island, including the popular Golden Beach.
 Lefkes is a traditional inland town that is worth a visit.
 Senia Hotel is a charming family-run option right above Piperi Beach, within a five-minute walk of the shops and restaurants in Naoussa.

-Naxos is directly to the east of Paros, and the second-largest Greek island.
+Naxos is directly to the east of Paros, and the largest island of the Cyclades.
 Paros and Naxos have a lot in common, including nice beaches, although Paros has more ferry connections and better bus service, while Naxos has a more mountainous interior, more villages to visit, and slightly less tourism development and nightlife.

 How to Get There: There are a few flights per day to Naxos, and the trip takes 40 minutes.
 Prices are in the $150 to $200 range.
 There are multiple ferries per day from Paros, and the trip takes 25 to 45 minutes and costs around $25 to $60 round-trip.
 Ferries from Athens are four to five hours, and Naxos also has ferries to other Greek islands, including Mykonos and Santorini.